-- work closely in small classes with active faculty whose first priority is teaching.
+- Working closely in small classes with active faculty whose first priority is teaching.

-- have many opportunities, formal and informal, for experiences outside the classroom.
+- Having many opportunities, formal and informal, for experiences outside the classroom.

-- study alongside a diverse group of well-prepared and intellectually engaged students.
+- Studying alongside a diverse group of well-prepared and intellectually engaged students in English and writing.

 - Students take leadership positions planning and organizing various events that feature visiting writers, student readings, career fairs, and service-learning projects.

-- The Writing Center is staffed by students, many of them English and Writing students, giving students with an interest in writing and teaching valuable experience.
+- The Writing Center is staffed by students, many of them English and Writing majors.
+Work in the Writing Center gives students with an interest in writing and teaching valuable experience.

-For more information, contact Peter Meidlinger, Chair, at firstname.lastname@example.org.
+For more information, contact Jo Van Arkel, chair of the English department, at firstname.lastname@example.org.